-The Admissions & Student Resource Center offers a variety of services for students, including career, academic, and short-term personal counseling.
-The college also offers disability and multicultural student support services, single parent and nontraditional student support, and access to community and online resources.
-Counseling Services are designed to enhance students' ability to fully benefit from the College environment and academic experience.
+The Admissions & Student Resource Center offers a variety of services for students, including admissions, career and academic advising, and short-term personal counseling.
+We also offer disability and multicultural student support services, single parent and nontraditional student support, and access to community and online resources.
+Our Counseling Services are designed to enhance students' ability to fully benefit from the College environment and academic experience.
 All appointments are free.
-Contact the Admission & Student Resource Center (College Services Room 106) or stop by during office hours to inquire about services or an appointment.
-Enrolled students may make an appointment for short-term counseling to address issues and concerns that may be interfering with their ability to achieve educational, career or personal goals.